eruschy/eruschy/README.md

 - 👋 Hi, I’m @eruschy
 - 👀 I’m interested in CI/CD
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
-(I don't know yet)
+- 💞️ I’m looking to collaborate on ... (tbd)
-- 📫 How to reach me ...
+- 📫 You can reach me at eruschy@gmx.net

 <!---
 eruschy/eruschy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.